mollerhoj/Scandinavian-ULMFiT/README.md

 - dawt.h5  (Danish WikiText) contains the weights in 'Hierarchical Data Format'

-- itos.pkl (Integers to Strings) contain
+- itos.pkl (Integers to Strings) contains the vocabulary mapping from ids (0 - 30000) to strings

 ### Sponsor